-With a comforting fall taste, this Roasted Honeynut Squash Recipe With Pecans and Maple Syrup is the perfect side dish.
+With a comforting fall taste, this Roasted Honeynut Squash recipe is the perfect side dish.
 Sweetened with maple syrup and sprinkled with crunchy pecans, this easy squash recipe maximizes flavor in just 30 minutes of cooking time.

 With a naturally sweet flavor, the squash is cooked until tender with butter and cinnamon giving it a cozy flavor that pairs well with any meal.
 It is one of my favorite vegetables in the fall.